wp-plugins/antispam-bee/readme.txt

 * No need to adjust any templates
 * Clean up after uninstall the plugin
 * Anonymous and independent

+= What's New in Antispam Bee 0.6 =
+* Language support for English, German, Russian

 = What's New in Antispam Bee 0.5 =
 * Workaround for empty comments